tl-its-umich-edu/langchain_kaltura/README.md

 ## Test Suite

-Run the `testing` submodule to see a complete test of the `KalturaCaptionLoader`, which includes mocking of the Kaltura API.
+Run the accompanying `tests` module to see a complete test of the `KalturaCaptionLoader`, which includes mocking of the Kaltura API.

 ```shell
 python -m tests